Let AI coding agents deploy previews as a native tool

 That makes PreviewShip particularly useful for design QA, prototype sharing, and rapid iteration cycles where speed is more important than full Git-based hosting automation.

-For framework projects, instruct the agent to run the build step and deploy the generated dist, build, out, or export folder.
-If the agent created one self-contained HTML artifact, it can deploy that .html file directly.
+For framework projects, instruct the agent to run the build step and deploy dist, build, out, or export.
+A single self-contained HTML, Markdown, or PDF document can be deployed directly.

 Operational recommendation